ChatIE: Zero-Shot Information Extraction via Chatting with ChatGPT: Related Work

 Working with an enormous amount of labeling data is always hectic, labor-intensive, and time-consuming.
 Hence, researchers focus on zero/few-shot technologies even though IE is challenging in low-resource scenarios, such as few-shot relation classification or extraction~\citep{sainz-etal-2021-label, han-etal-2018-fewrel}, few-shot event argument extraction~\citep{sainz-etal-2022-textual} and few-shot information extraction\citep{sainz-etal-2022-zs4ie}.

 ChatGPT has gained widespread attention recently.
-Many fields received its impacts and evolving fast, such as Medicine \citep{jeblick2022chatgpt,king2022future} and Online Exam \citep{susnjak2022chatgpt}.
-In the NLP community, there are new investigations with ChatGPT in several tasks as well.
-For example, \citep{zhang2022would} use ChatGPT achieved state-of-the-art performance on Stance Detection, \citep{guo-etal-2023-hc3} evaluated its helpfulness on question answering, \citep{jiao2023chatgpt} state that it is a good translator for spoken language.
-We try to dig into its information extraction ability, suggesting a simple zero-shot IE framework.
+There are a great many studies \wrt downstream NLP tasks.
+For example, \citet{zhang2022would} leveraged ChatGPT and achieved state-of-the-art performance on Stance Detection. \citet{guo-etal-2023-hc3} evaluated its helpfulness in question answering. \citet{jiao2023chatgpt} stated that it is a good translator for spoken language.
+Many other fields also had received its impacts and evolved fast, such as Medicine \citep{jeblick2023chatgpt,king2022future} and Online Exam \citep{susnjak2022chatgpt}.
+We try to explore its information extraction capabilities and propose a simple but effective zero-shot IE framework.